AustinDale1/AustinDale1/README.md

 ## Welcome to the github

-I'm currently working as a civilian web developer for the USAF, in my free time I'm building some games in C++ using raylib
+I'm currently working as a civilian software developer for the USAF, in my free time I'm building some games in C++ using raylib